IBM AS/400 Monitoring Principles

-The following service templates use telnet and perform parsing of the collection on the ServiceNav Box side:
+The following service templates use telnet and parse the received information on the ServiceNav Box:

-On the ServiceNav Box side, the language to be configured in the services, in the OS languageis that of the AS400 user:
+On the ServiceNav Box, the language to be configured in the services, in the OS languagefield, is that of the AS400 user:

 Collection via JAVA API

-The following service models require access to the JAVA API on the AS/400 host:
+The following service templates require access to the JAVA API on the AS/400 host:

-Collection via JAVA API and invocation of RPG functions
+Collection via JAVA API and calling of RPG functions

-The following service models require a library to be installed on the AS/400 server:
+The following service templates require a library to be installed on the AS/400 server:

-This library is available upon request to the publisher through the usual product support channel.
+This library is available from the software editor through the usual product support channel.